jonathanbennett73/amiga-pjz-sax-offender/README.md

 This is the 68000 assembler source code for the Planet Jazz ["Sax Offender"](https://www.pouet.net/prod.php?which=) demo.

-It consists a a very cut down Windows build environment based on the [Lemon toolchain](https://www.pouet.net/prod.php?which=65625) by Hannibal.
+It consists of a very cut down Windows build environment based on the [Lemon toolchain](https://www.pouet.net/prod.php?which=65625) by Hannibal.

 ## License

 The original source code (Under the Projects folder) is under the MIT license.
-This does not refer to any other tools and utilties that are included such as WinUAE/VASM, etc. Those utilities are covered by their own licenses.
+This does not refer to any other tools and utilties that are included such as WinUAE/VASM, etc (Toolchain folder).
+Those utilities are covered by their own licenses.

 ## How to Use